haga-rak/fluxzy.core/docs/actions/ForceHttp2Action.md

 ### Description

-Force the connection between fluxzy and remote to be HTTP/2.0.
+Forces the connection between fluxzy and remote to be HTTP/2.0.
 This value is enforced when setting up ALPN settings during SSL/TLS negotiation. <br/>The exchange will break if the remote does not support HTTP/2.0. <br/>This action will be ignored when the communication is clear (h2c not supported).

 ### Evaluation scope